CodeYourFuture/SQL-Coursework-Week1/2-classes-db/task.md

 ```
-### 4. Show the date, transaction_no, supplier_inv_no, description and amount for those transactions whose description includes the word 'fee' (case insensitive).
+### 4. Show the date, transaction_no, supplier_inv_no, description and amount for those spends whose description includes the word 'fee' (case insensitive).
 You will need to search 'https://www.postgresql.org/docs/' to solve this.
 ```sql
 SELECT
 date,